 Overall, I’m really glad I decided to go to the talk.
 I got to learn a lot about stem cells, how they are used in different parts of the body, and some of the difficulties with using stem cells.
 It was definitely way more enjoyable than anything else I was planning on doing during that time.
 If there are more opportunities like this that come up, I would definitely try to go to them.

 Celebrating the 20th anniversary of Dr. James Thomson’s breakthrough work with induced pluripotent stem cells, the Wisconsin Institute for Discovery (WID) hosted a panel of University of Wisconsin stem cell scientists to discuss the future of their research on November 13th.
 Entitled “Stem Cell Science: The Next 20 Years” and designed for the general public, the audience heard from Drs.
-Lynn Allen Hoffman, David Gamm and David Vereide, who talked about applying stem cell research to develop clinical applications for skin grafting, vision restoration and regenerative biology, respectively.Continue reading “Dane County High School Students Attend Stem Cell Conference at Wisconsin Institutes for Discovery”
+Lynn Allen Hoffman, David Gamm and David Vereide, who talked about applying stem cell research to develop clinical applications for skin grafting, vision restoration and regenerative biology, respectively.Continue reading “Dane County High School Students Attend Conference for Stem Cells at Wisconsin Institutes for Discovery”